MohanadGadallah/learn-docker/documents/redis.md

 This command is used to find the number of elements within a certain range of scores.
 Let’s say we need to find all the countries where the freedom of speech index is less than 100.

     ZCOUNT key min max

+ZREM command

+The ZREM command is used to remove a member from the sorted set.
+The syntax of this command is:

+    ZREM key value

+ZRANK command

+The ZRANK command is used to find the index of an element in the sorted set.
+If the rank of an element is 0, then its score is the lowest.
+The syntax of this command is:

+    ZRANK key member

+ZREVRANK command

+The ZREVRANK command is used to find the rank from the reverse.
+If the rank of an element is 0, then the score is the highest.
+The syntax of this command is:

+    ZREVRANK key member

+ZSCORE command

+To get the score of an element, use the ZSCORE command.
+The syntax of this command is:

+    ZSCORE key member